Sudhirr5/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ### RESULT:
-Thus the DISTANCE-BETWEEN-TWO-POINTS are calculated and successfully executed
+Thus the distance two 2 points are calculated and successfully executed